quant1-eduardo/Code-Challenge-Revenuedriver/README.md

 # Code Challenge Revenuedriver
+This my Code Challenge solution for Revenue Driver backend developer job

+## Instalation

-This code solution depends on Docker
-Please, run docker-compose build and docker-compose up in a console tab Then, in another console tab run sh test.sh
+This code solution depends on [Docker](https://docker.com) Please, run docker-compose build and docker-compose up in a console tab Then run sh test.sh in another console tab

+The container revenuedriver-db has the MySQL database And the container revenuedriver-python has